 - What is property management?

-- What is a property manager?
+- What does a property management company do?

 - How to become a property manager